-"Speeding" is immoral?
+"Speeding" is immoral?and

 Is setting the speed limit unreasonably low so that all traffic is "speeding" in order to write more tickets immoral?
 After installing a red-light camera at an intersection the politicians and bureaucrats have been known to shorten the yellow cycle in order to raise more revenue from "violators" even though the shorter yellow cycle increases accidents.
 Is that moral?